vburckhardt/markdown-llm-corrector/samples/vpc_corrected.md

 [![latest release](https://img.shields.io/github/v/release/terraform-ibm-modules/terraform-ibm-landing-zone-vpc?logo=GitHub&sort=semver)](https://github.com/terraform-ibm-modules/terraform-ibm-landing-zone-vpc/releases/latest)
 [![Renovate enabled](https://img.shields.io/badge/renovate-enabled-brightgreen.svg)](https://renovatebot.com/)

-This module creates the following IBM Cloud Virtual Private Cloud (VPC) network components:
+This module creates the following IBM Cloud&reg; Virtual Private Cloud (VPC) network components:

 - VPC: Creates a VPC in a resource group and supports classic access.
 The VPC and components are specified in the [main.tf](main.tf) file.
 - Public gateways: Optionally create public gateways in the VPC in each of the three zones of the VPC's region.